-Bedgebury has three distinct managed areas; the National Pinetum, Forest Research Plots and Bedgebury Forest.
-Within all three, there is a good variety of habitats, soil types and topography all of which makes for a good diversity of flora and fauna and therefore, interesting walks and bird watching.
+Bedgebury has three distinct managed areas; the National Pinetum, the Forest Research Plots and Bedgebury forest.
+Within all three, there is a good variety of habitats, soil types and topography all of which makes for a good diversity of flora and fauna and therefore interesting walks and bird watching.

-Although there is all year round bird interest, it is the arrival of winter migrants that attracts most attention with the hawfinch, our largest finch, being the star attraction.
-However, cossbill, bambling and lesser redpoll are also regular winter visitors.
+Although there is all year round bird interest, it is the arrival of the winter migrants that attracts most attention with the hawfinch, our largest finch, being the star attraction.
+However, crossbill, brambling and lesser redpoll are also regular winter visitors.
 Walks in the forest area can be rewarding with rhoding woodcock and churring nightjars in summer.
-In both Forest and Pinetum, all three woodpecker species can be found, as well as a range of tits and warblers and several birds of prey.
+In both forest and Pinetum, all three woodpecker species can be found, as well as a range of tits and warblers and several birds of prey.

 Click here for a list of birds seen at Bedgebury.